 The overall network structure in this model is a tree.
 This is typical of the way banks are connected for payment purposes, but our topology is strictly hypothetical.
 The model includes three types of application node.
 The first is a branch bank providing customer service.
 Such nodes appear as leaf nodes in the tree.
 The second type of node is a money center bank-essentially the primary information center for a single commercial bank.
 A money-center bank appears as an intermediate-level node in the tree, and has a set of local banks as children.
 The third type of node represents the Federal Reserve System and is the root of the tree.
 Money-center banks are connected to the Federal Reserve System.
+The model as it appears on one of the framework's status screens is shown in Figure 4.

-Needless to say, the information system that effects payment in the U.S. is a very large network, and we could not model this exact scale although the model is of the right order.
-Our current model is composed of almost 10,000 application nodes with almost 100 money-center banks, each of which has 100 associated branches.
+Needless to say, the information system that effects payment in the U.S. is a very large network, and we could not model this scale.
+Our current model is composed of 26 application nodes with five money-center banks, each of which has between two and five associated branches.